College of Education and Professional Studies

-Candidates for the M.Ed. in Guidance and Counseling must:
+Candidates for the M.Ed. in School Counseling must:

 - Hold a Bachelor's Degree from an accredited college or university, and hold or obtain a current Oklahoma teaching certificate.
 A copy of your current teaching certificate must be provided to the graduate office and the Guidance and Counseling program coordinator.

 - Meet one of the following academic standards: